7-year-old seriously injured after being struck by a pickup truck

-HOLIDAY, Fla. — A 7-year-old boy was struck by a pickup while getting off a school bus Thursday afternoon, the Florida Highway Patrol said.
+HOLIDAY, Fla. — A 4-year-old boy was struck by a pickup while getting off a school bus Thursday afternoon, the Florida Highway Patrol said.

 The incident happened at Flora Avenue and Excalibur Street.

-Note: Editor's note: A previous version of this story said the child was 7 years old.
-That has been updated with new information from FHP.